How Sleep Apnea Harms Your Heart

 Sleep is when your body performs necessary tasks such as determining how your body should use or store energy.
 Because sleep apnea constantly interrupts your sleep, you don’t spend enough time in deep sleep to produce the necessary hormones.
 This can cause weight gain and make it hard to lose weight even if you exercise and follow a strict diet.

-Because sleep apnea interferes with how your body regulates energy, it can also contribute to the development of both type 1 and type 2 diabetes (the latter is much more commonly associated with sleep apnea).
+Because sleep apnea interferes with how your body regulates energy, it can also contribute to the development of type 2 diabetes.

 GERD commonly occurs in people with sleep apnea, but we’re unsure whether sleep apnea causes GERD or if the two just have common risk factors.